 Katie Sweetman is a graphic designer and writer at GRACE.
-She is the designer behind projects such as Cultivating the Web: High Tech Tools for a Sustainable Food Movement and Edible Brooklyn.
+She is the designer behind projects such as Cultivating the Web: High Tech Tools for a Sustainable Food Movement and Meet the Nexus and a contributing writer with the Real Food Right Now series.
 Originally from Washington, DC, she now lives in Brooklyn.

 Turnips remind us of the kid who got picked last in gym class.
 Compared to its fellow Brassica cousins, it lacks the royal pedigree of cauliflower and the modern cachet of kale.
 But as everything old is new again, is it poised to become a greenmarket favorite?
 If kale can, so can the turnip.

 Whether you're an enthusiastic beginner or homemade candy pro, we bet that once your loved ones or colleagues get a taste of these gorgeous, delectable treats - awesome gifts, all - you'll be fielding requests for years to come.
 Happy Holidays!